girish-lab/Safe-Segmentation-Competition-ICPR-24/readme.md

 ### How to Participate

-<p align="center">Before you can submit your first results, you need to register with CodaLab and login to participate.
-Only then you can submit results to the evaluation server, which will score your submission on the non-public test set. </p>
+Before you can submit your first results, you need to register with CodaLab and login to participate.
+Only then you can submit results to the evaluation server, which will score your submission on the non-public test set.

     Steps:
         1. Prepare your submission in the required format, as described under the Evaluation section.
 CodeLab expects you to upload a single zip.